 - thyroid disease – the thyroid gland produces too much of its hormone, thyroxine.
 This increases the work of the heart and can lead to heart failure.

-The symptoms of CHF can be worsened by a number of factors, including:
+The symptoms of heart failure can be worsened by a number of factors, including:

-• too much salt or alcohol in the diet
+- too much salt, fluid, or alcohol in the diet

 - addressing the underlying disorder – for example, treatment of high blood pressure

-- lifestyle changes – such as regular gentle physical activity, losing excess body fat, stopping smoking, adhering to a low-fat and low-salt diet, restricting alcohol and having adequate rest
+- lifestyle changes – such as regular gentle physical activity, losing excess body fat, stopping smoking, adhering to healthy eating patterns with low salt, restricting alcohol and having adequate rest

 - surgery – to replace narrowed or leaking heart valves